 - Add creme fraiche before you top the dish with cheddar cheese.
 This addition will make this recipe creamier and more wholesome than you would expect.

-- Make this Lamb Moussaka even cheesier by adding parmesan cheese on top of the cheddar.
+- Make this dish even cheesier by adding parmesan cheese on top of the cheddar.
 Cheesy and melty seem the best way to top this dish off.

 Clair